 - Opiate pain medications, especially if they are new.

-5. Gait and balance.
+5. Gait, balance, and leg strength.
 At a minimum, a gait assessment means that the doctor carefully watches the way the older person is walking.
 Asking the older person to stand up from a chair (without using the arms) can help assess leg strength.
 There are also some simple ways to check balance.

-Simple things to do, if gait and balance don’t seem completely fine, are:
+Simple things to do, if gait, balance, or leg strength don’t seem completely fine, are:

 - Address any pain or discomfort, if that seems to be a cause of problems.
 Many older people are reacting to pain in their feet, joints, or back.

-- Consider a physical therapy referral for gait and balance assessment.
+- Refer to physical therapy for gait and balance assessment.
 These assessments will usually include checking the older person’s leg strength.
-A physical therapist can often recommend suitable strengthening exercises, and also can help fit the older person for an assistive device (e.g. a walker) if appropriate.
+A physical therapist can often recommend suitable strengthening and balance exercises for seniors, and also can help fit the older person for an assistive device (e.g. a walker) if appropriate.
 For more on the proven Otago physical therapy program to reduce falls — including videos demonstrating the exercises — see “Otago and Proven Exercises for Fall Prevention.”

 In a minority of cases, an older person may be falling because he or she has developed a chronic problem with the heart or blood pressure system.
 An example of this would be paroxysmal rapid atrial fibrillation, which causes the heart to sometimes race, or sick sinus syndrome, which can cause the heart to beat too slowly.